georapbox/js-utils/README.md

 - [isDate](objects/isDate) - Checks if a "value" is a date.

+- [isElement](objects/isElement) - Checks if "value" is a DOM element.

 - [isEmpty](objects/isEmpty) - Checks if a "value" is empty.

 - [isString](objects/isString) - Checks if a "value" is a string.